Keep this handy guide by your side when watching your next NASCAR race to stay in the know with stock-car racing terminology:

 Side drafting: When a car races alongside another car and “dumps” air flow from that car’s nose to the spoiler of the other car, causing the other car to lose momentum and allowing the side-drafting car to pull away.
 It’s a strategy used on larger tracks such as Talladega, Daytona and Michigan.

-Slingshot: A maneuver in which a car following the leader in a draft suddenly steers around it, breaking the vacuum; this provides an extra burst of speed that allows the second car to take the lead.
+Slingshot: A maneuver in which a car following the leader in a draft suddenly steers around it, breaking the vacuum; this can provide an extra burst of speed that allows the second car to take the lead.

 Splitter: Runs the entire width of the car at the front and sometimes appears as if it’s touching the ground.
 What the spoiler does for downforce in the back of the car, the splitter provides downforce to the front.
 Damage to the splitter can be difficult to overcome because of the important role it plays in the aerodynamics of the car.